whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

  1. The IGPU Intel HD Graphics (Haswell) has one report of working QE/CI which could be fake and for which the support is only coded for 10.12.6, 10.13.6, and 10.14-10.14.3.
 I will need to get a compatible GPU and connect it via mPCIe which was supplied with the TV tuner card.
  2. The support for the AR3012 bluetooth has been dropped since High Sierra.
 I will attach a bluetooth dongle on the EXP GDC USB slot.
  3. The SD card reader RTS5129 has no support in macOS.
 Faking it as the native RTS5138 does not work.
+ 4. The Wi-Fi kext crashes during updates and/or installations.

  ## Unlock MSR 0xE2 Register(CFG Lock)